meghbhalerao/semantic-segmentation/gen_seg/gen_test/README.md

 **NEEDS FINISHING**:
 - Where are the following variables coming from: `data_path`, `save_path`, `model_path1`.
 - How to choose the appropriate model path by looking at the standard output file from the logs.
-1. This is the folder you want to `cd` into when you want to generate tumor segmentations from Brain MR Images (either train/test/vaslidation - same for all - only difference in paths to the data of train/test/val)
+1. This is the folder you want to `cd` into when you want to generate tumor segmentations from Brain MR Images (either train/test/validation - same for all - only difference in paths to the data of train/test/val)
 2. The segmentation is generated using 5 models (which are trained using 5 fold cross validation), by first individually generating predictions of each model and then combining them using majority voting.
 3. In this folder you can see the files named as `seg_single_model*.*` and `submit_single*.sh`.
 The latter files are helper scripts for the inference and takes a patient name as input (it is the only input that this executable takes).
-This patient needs to be present in `data_path`.
+This patient name needs to be present in `data_path` which contains either the list of train/test/validation patient folders depending upon which dataset's segmentation you want to generate.
 They are invoked from `seg_single_model*.sh`.
 4. These files are used to generate the segmentations using individual models and [**NEEDS FINISHING**] the fold number can be obtained from the naming scheme of the files.
 5. Run each of the `seg_single_model*.sh` either by `bash` or `qsub`.
 These are the main points of entry for the inference.
 6. Running these bash scripts will submit `submit_single*.sh` script to the cluster multiple times with the patient name as the paramter to the script (these patient names are taken from the folder names that are traversed through in the previous script).